Texas Company Will Send 3D-Printable Gun Files Directly To Customers

 "There are many, many people who will have to take an interest in this — for or against — but [who] wouldn't have otherwise even cared about it if it wasn't being opposed," he said.

-Some in Congress have been trying to head off 3D printed guns, including Austin Congressman Lloyd Doggett.
+Some in Congress have been trying to head off 3D printed guns, including Texas Rep. Lloyd Doggett.

 "We must overcome this scheme to thwart all efforts to assure the safety of our schools, airports and other public places," Doggett said in an emailed statement after Wilson's announcement.
 "A new Congress could pass The Untraceable Firearms Act, which I am sponsoring, to assure enough metal in these weapons to make them detectable by existing screening devices and to require an identifying number at the time of manufacture to assure their traceability by law enforcement."